 Girls who can take responsibility for sex in advance use diaphragms.
 If a girl chooses to use a diaphragm, she must also always have a supply of spermicide.

 The diaphragm isn't good for anyone who is uncomfortable or uneasy with the thought of reaching into her vagina.
 And it may not be a good choice for girls with certain medical conditions, such as frequent urinary tract infections (UTIs).
 The diaphragm should not be used when a girl has her period.

 A doctor must fit a girl with a diaphragm.
 During a pelvic exam the doctor will measure a girl's vagina and then determine which size of diaphragm is right for her.
 The doctor or nurse will then teach her how to insert and remove the diaphragm.
-Some doctors may even ask a girl to practice at home and then come in while wearing the diaphragm to check that she has done it right.
 A diaphragm that's inserted incorrectly or does not fit properly can result in pregnancy.

 During the annual exam, the doctor will check that the diaphragm still fits correctly.
 The diaphragm may not fit correctly if a girl has gained or lost 10 pounds, had a baby, had an abortion, or was fitted when she was a virgin and she is now having sex.
 If any of these things have changed since her last exam, a girl should see her doctor to have the fit of the diaphragm checked rather than waiting until her annual exam.